google/taxinomia/README.md

     limitations under the License.
 -->

-Taxinomia is a table analytics system.
+Taxinomia is a table oriented analytics system.